AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-09-invincibility-frames-in-unity-how-to-make-a-player-flash-when-taking-damage.md

 > **Tip**: Is your Player script checking for collisions with hostile entities in the world and self-inflicting damage?
 If so, rethink your approach.
 Instead, try having your damage sources check for collision with a designated "enemy" layer.
 This makes your logic much easier to follow.

-## 2. Keep the Coroutine Running for a Set Amount of Time
+{% include linkedHeading.html heading="2.
+Keep the Coroutine Running for a Set Amount of Time" level=2 %}

 Here's what we want: